Tic disorder: Treatment

 Education, and a "watch and wait" strategy, are the only treatment needed for many, and most individuals with tics do not seek treatment.
 When needed, management of tic disorders is similar to management of Tourette syndrome.
 The first line of treatment is behavioural therapy, followed by medication (most often aripiprazole) if the former is unsuccessful.

 Although behavioural therapy is the recommended first treatment, many people with tics do not access it due to the lack of trained psychotherapists.

 Epidemiology

-Tic disorders are more commonly diagnosed in males than females.
+Tic disorders are more commonly diagnosed in males than females, though females with primary tic disorder are more likely to present with a higher intensity and frequency of motor tics than males.
+Additionally, children diagnosed with autism spectrum disorder are more likely to present with tics and tic disorders.

 At least one in five children experience some form of tic disorder, most frequently between the ages of seven and twelve.
 Tourette syndrome is the more severe expression of a spectrum of tic disorders, which are thought to be due to the same genetic vulnerability.
 Nevertheless, most cases of Tourette syndrome are not severe.
 Although a significant amount of investigative work indicates genetic linkage of the various tic disorders, further study is needed to confirm the relationship.